 The squadification day had arrived!
-We had management buy in to allowing people to self-select into teams and a structure for our new new Agile Release Train (ART).
+We had management buy-in to allowing people to self-select into teams and a structure for our new Agile Release Train (ART).
 I turned up with my Time Timer in tow ready to facilitate what I hoped would be a great beginning for this brand new ART.

 I took two bright ideas away from this: (1) we had to reinforce the message at self-selection that the Scrum Master role “holds no authority", and (2) when asked to nominate a Scrum Master teams tend to know instinctively who will be the right fit.
 Inspired by this my first task on the day of the self-selection event was to track down the Release Train Engineers (RTEs) and suggest that rather than letting individuals self-select into the Scrum Master role we let the teams nominate their Scrum Master after the squads had been formed.
 They were agreeable so that became the new plan.

-One of the recommendations +Sandy Mamoli and Dave Mole make in Creating Great Teams is to minimise the constraints.
-For this self-selection we had come up with three rules: (1) do what is best for the company, (2) teams needed to be made up of 8 or 9 people and (3) each team should have a least one person from each of the functional groups.
-At the end of Round One we had a number of teams of 9 and some teams of 5 or 6.
+One of the recommendations Sandy Mamoli and Dave Mole make in Creating Great Teams is to minimise the constraints.
+For this self-selection we had come up with three rules: (1) do what is best for the company, (2) teams need to be made up of 8 or 9 people and (3) each team should have a least one person from each of the functional groups.
+At the end of Round One, we had a number of teams of 9 and some teams of 5 or 6.
 We also had teams that were completely lacking in some skill sets.

 Round 2 was marginally better.
 There was some movement but also some very stubborn participants and the teams still varied greatly in size.
 Something just wasn’t quite right but I couldn’t put my finger on it.
 Each team played back to the room their overs and unders and then we took a morning tea break, during which we reminded everyone of the number one rule - do what is best for the company.